This process applies to vessels regulated by the SIRE and EBIS programs, cargo ships, and tugs.

 Operator meetings and TMSA inquiries email@example.com

-We apply these processes to vessels under the program called OCIMF-OVID
+We apply this process to vessels under the OCIMF-OVID program.

-If your vessel needs to be screened, the OVPQ must be available and updated in the last 30 days; you can fill it out on the OCIMF-OVID website.
+If you need a vessel to be screened by Vetting, it must have an OVPQ available that has been updated within the last 30 days.
+You may fill it out on the OCIMF-OVID website.

-This process is applied to all river vessels used for E&P projects in Peru and Ecuador including all propelled and non-propelled vessels, liquid and dry cargo transport, pushers, and passenger vessels hired by the Repsol Group.
+This process is applied to all river vessels used for E&P projects including all propelled and non-propelled vessels, liquid and dry cargo transport, pushers, and passenger vessels hired by the Repsol Group.

 Vessel vetting will begin once commercial interest has been request by sending an email to: firstname.lastname@example.org.
 This will be requested by one of Repsol's business units in accordance with the Safety Criteria for Vetting River Vessels document which can be downloaded below.